DurhamRegionHARP/ccmReportR/README.md

 After completing the login process in a web browser, you should see `Login successful!` when you return to your R terminal.

-### Get Cases
+### Get Data
-Use the `getCases()` function to get a `list()` of cases from CCM.
+Use `getCases`, `getExposures`, and `getOutbreaks` to get a `tibble` of data from CCM.
 Typically, this is the starting point for most applications.
-Function parameters allow you to control how cases are identified.
+Function parameters allow you to control how data are filtered and what fields are returned.
 Below, we fetch a list of cases from CCM.
 We specify the health unit, the data to return, the date range to include, and limit the results to confirmed cases.

 ```r
 # *N.B.* Health unit names in CCM follow a specific spelling.